Pediatrix Medical Group (MD)

 Pediatrix Medical Group Net Debt Position

-12. Key Takeaways from Pediatrix Medical Group’s Q3 Results
+12. Key Takeaways from Pediatrix Medical Group’s Q4 Results

 13. Is Now The Time To Buy Pediatrix Medical Group?

-Pediatrix Medical Group isn’t a terrible business, but it isn’t one of our picks.
+Pediatrix Medical Group isn’t a terrible business, but it doesn’t pass our quality test.
 To begin with, its revenue growth was uninspiring over the last five years, and analysts don’t see anything changing over the next 12 months.
-And while its rising cash profitability gives it more optionality, the downside is its diminishing returns show management's prior bets haven't worked out.
-On top of that, its subscale operations give it fewer distribution channels than its larger rivals.
+While its rising cash profitability gives it more optionality, the downside is its subscale operations give it fewer distribution channels than its larger rivals.
+On top of that, its operating margins are low compared to other healthcare companies.

-Pediatrix Medical Group’s P/E ratio based on the next 12 months is 11x.
-This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
-We're fairly confident there are better investments elsewhere.
+Pediatrix Medical Group’s P/E ratio based on the next 12 months is 10x.
+While this valuation is optically cheap, the potential downside is big given its shaky fundamentals.
+We're pretty confident there are more exciting stocks to buy at the moment.